VaxPol Lab

 Advancing Solutions for Addressing Vaccine Rejection: The Drivers and Impact of Mandatory Vaccination

-Dr Katie Attwell’s flagship Commonwealth-funded project studies numerous facets of new mandatory vaccination policies for children in Australia, Italy, France and California.
-It considers agenda setting, design, use of expertise, enforcement, exemptions and the presentation of impacts and results.
-Dr Attwell is currently contracted to Oxford University Press to write a book on California’s vaccination policy with Professor Mark Navin, Oakland University, Michigan.
+A/Prof Katie Attwell’s flagship Commonwealth-funded project studied new mandatory vaccination policies for children in Australia, Italy, France and California.
+It considered agenda setting, design, use of expertise, enforcement, exemptions and the presentation of impacts and results.
+A/Prof Attwell published a book on California’s vaccination policy with Professor Mark Navin, Oakland University, Michigan, with Oxford University Press in 2023.
+She is completing a second book on the four comparative cases.
+Other publications from the project can be viewed in her Research Repository

 Coronavax

-The Coronavax project seeks to build dialogue between the community and government to uncover the conditions necessary for high uptake of the vaccine.
+The Coronavax project sought to build dialogue between the community and government to uncover the conditions necessary for high uptake of the vaccine.

 For further information please see below.